maanikg/thermaSave/README.md

 - Utilized a weather API to create a dataset that was then parsed using Python ML libraries (`pandas` and `numpy`)
 - Implemented a ML-based Random Forest Regressor (via `scikit-learn`) to predict the weather in future years and how that might affect carbon emissions due to heating and cooling in buildings

+This program was created within a 14-hour timeline as part of the HackTheMIST 2022 hackathon.

 ----

 ### 💻 Tech Stack: